snoophogg/PicoOpenTherm/docker/QUICKSTART.md

 - Device may not be connected to MQTT
 - Check device serial console for errors
 - Verify MQTT credentials (if auth enabled)
+- Ensure MQTT integration is properly configured in HA

 ### Dashboard Doesn't Load